 - You work in Colorado.

-If you do not register your vehicle within the required 90 days, the state will issue a $25 per month registration late fee, with a maximum fine of $100 per vehicle.
+If you do not register your vehicle within the required 90 days, the state will issue a late fee

 Once you establish residency, visit the DMV office in person in the county where you reside with: